networktocode/jdiff/docs/usage.md

 2. `is-lt`: Check if the value of a specified element is lesser than a given numeric value.
     - `is-lt: 55`: checks if value is lower than 55 or not.

+3. `is-ge`: Check if the value of a specified element is greater than or equal to a given numeric value.
+    - `is-ge: 2`: checks if value should be greater or equal than 2.

+4. `is-le`: Check if the value of a specified element is lesser than or equal a given numeric value.
+    - `is-le: 55`: checks if value is lower or equal than 55 or not.

 Examples:

 ```python